SaaS Security Best Practices: Tackling the Trust Discrepancy

 Businesses that offer Software as a Service (SaaS) to their clients have to deliver exceptional business-to-business (B2B) customer support and experience in one very important area: security.
 In fact, recent data found that among B2B decision makers 49 percent of companies are concerned about the security of their information when it is stored, managed and accessed from the cloud.
-Likewise, it should go without saying that it is crucial SaaS companies integrate information security as a key component of their customer experience strategies.
+Likewise, it should go without saying that it is crucial SaaS companies integrate information security in cloud computing as a key component of their customer experience strategies.

 Tackling the trust discrepancy